cbeley/beleyenv/README.md

 ## What Beleyenv Gets You

 This is not a complete list, but includes the interesting things.
-Start reading from `index.js` to get the full story.
+Start reading from `index.sh` to get the full story.

 -   Automatic incremental daily home backups via [Borg](https://borgbackup.readthedocs.io/)
     -   Complete with status notifications that will show up along-side all your other chromeOS notifications!